 And if you’re buying a condo in a building that hasn’t been built yet or is still under construction:

 - Floor plan versus reality: having purchased it just by looking at a floor plan, you may be surprised (in a good or bad way) with how it turns out

 - Views versus reality: developers try and give you a sense of the view with drones and virtual reality and what they project may be different from what you get

 - Completion time: you’ll need to wait, sometimes years, for it to be built

 - Delays: almost every project gets delayed.
 If you have a home to sell ahead of time, this can make timing that sale challenging

 - Market volatility: the market doesn’t always go up!
 Between 2005-2008 many people bought condos before they were complete and when they completed in 2009 or 2010 they were worth less than what they were under contract to pay resulting in many buyers walking away from 5-10% in earnest money

 New construction versus an apartment conversion

-A building built as condos from the ground up are usually higher quality and more expensive.
-If you’re looking for better value, or a lower purchase price, buying a unit in a building that used to be apartments can be more cost effective.
+A building built as condos from the ground up is usually higher quality and more expensive.
+If you’re looking for better value or a lower purchase price, buying a unit in a building that used to be an apartment can be more cost-effective.